Piotr1215/design-kit/templates/commands/norm-integrate.md

 - New [dependencies, config files]
 - Integration test results with REAL system data
 - **Regression test report**: Re-ran Phase 1 harness with real data
+  - Copy Phase 1 test harness to project root
+  - Update to target REAL system endpoints (not mocks)
+  - If Memory MCP has setup guide for this tech, follow it for quick setup
 - README.md section: [documentation updates]
 - INTEGRATION-ISSUES.md (if contract gaps found)